uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 Email Management
 ----------------

-The ``Email`` page covers a variety of things.
+The ``Email`` page (:ref:`userMainEmail`) covers a variety of things.
 It lists email addresses tied to a user's account, showing if each email address has a PGP key tied to it, whether it is verified, whether it is the recovery email address associated with the user's account, and with which trust group it will be used.

 It also provides a way to add a new email address, and lists each group and associated email addresses for that